williamouyang/okta.github.io/_source/docs/api/resources/idps.md

 | _embedded     | embedded resources related to the transaction                                          | [JSON HAL](http://tools.ietf.org/html/draft-kelly-json-hal-06)  | TRUE     | FALSE  | TRUE     |           |           |            |
 |---------------+----------------------------------------------------------------------------------------+-----------------------------------------------------------------+----------|--------|----------|-----------|-----------+------------|

-> The `sessionToken` is only available for completed transactions with the `FINISH` status
+> The `sessionToken` is only available for completed transactions with the `SUCCESS` status

 #### Identity Provider Authority Object